 - Passive immunization with anti-glucosaminidase monoclonal antibodies protects mice from implant-associated osteomyelitis by mediating opsonophagocytosis of Staphylococcus aureus megaclusters.
 J Orthop Res.
-In press.
-(2014 Jul 03).
+32, 1389-96.
+(2014 Oct 01).

 - TGF-beta1 Suppresses Plasmin and MMP Activity in Flexor Tendon Cells via PAI-1: Implications for Scarless Flexor Tendon Repair.
 J Cell Physiol.
 In press.
 (2014 Jun 24).

 - Validation of GAITRite and PROMIS as high-throughput physical function outcome measures following ACL reconstruction.
 J Orthop Res.
 32, 793-801.
 (2014 Jun 01).